Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

-Since the polarization is pulled back from $X$, it is not ample on the expansion, and we may have subschemes in these components that do not contribute to the Hilbert polynomial.
+Let us briefly explain the nature of this claim.
+The polarization is pulled back from $X$, it is typically not ample on an expansion, and we may have subschemes in these components that only contribute to the Hilbert polynomial via their holomorphic Euler characteristic.
+A basic principle is that the higher the codimension of the stratum of $X$ over which a component lives, the less control the Hilbert polynomial provides in the choice of subscheme in that component.
 The extreme case occurs where the stratum in question is a toric variety $Y$ that is collapsed to a point on projection to $X$.
-In this case, we must examine the family of subschemes of $Y$ with fixed contact orders along the toric boundary.
-The result is already known in this case; Katz and Payne proved in great generality that realization schemes of tropical fans have finite type~\cite[Theorem~1.2]{KP11}.
-See also~\cite{Kat13}.
-We use a modest generalization.
+The problem here reduces to examining the moduli of subschemes of $Y$ with fixed contact orders along the toric boundary.
+But while the Hilbert polynomial is not a strong constraint, the balancing condition compensates for this.
+It constrains the contact orders of the subscheme, and thereby constrains the homology class of the subscheme.\footnote{This problem, with slightly different hypotheses, was considered by Katz--Payne, and their~\cite[Theorem~1.2]{KP11} can be seen as a manifestation of the same phenomenon.}

 \begin{lemma} The stack of ideal sheaves on $X$ relative to $D$ with fixed combinatorial type and fixed numerical data is bounded. \end{lemma}